idaholab/moose/framework/doc/content/source/vectorpostprocessors/SidesetInfoVectorPostprocessor.md

 is not guaranteed to be a point contained in the sideset.

-!alert note title=Vector names / CSV output column names The `SidesetInfoVectorPostprocessor` uses the following names for the vectors / CSV column headers `Boundary IDs`, `centroid_x`, `centroid_y`, `min_x`, `min_y`, `max_x`, `max_y`, `area`.
+!alert note title=Vector names / CSV output column names `SidesetInfoVectorPostprocessor` uses the following names for the vectors / CSV column headers:
+`Boundary IDs`, `centroid_x`, `centroid_y`, `min_x`, `min_y`, `max_x`, `max_y`, `area`.

 !syntax parameters /VectorPostprocessors/SidesetInfoVectorPostprocessor